kaz-utashiro/greple/README.md

 ## MATCH AREA CONTROL

-Using option **--inside** and **--outside**, you can specify text area where the match should be occurred.
+Using option **--inside** and **--outside**, you can specify the text area to be matched.
 Next commands search only in mail header and body area respectively.
 In these cases, data block is not changed, so print lines which contains the pattern in the specified area.

     greple --inside '\A(.+\n)+' pattern